Cyb3r-Jak3/cloudflare-utils/documentation/docs/started.md

 - `--zone-id`
   You can pass your zone ID with the `--zone-id` flag or with the environment variable `CLOUDFLARE_ZONE_ID`.
 This is useful if you are running a command that only requires a zone ID.

+- `--extra-user-agent`
+  You can pass an extra user agent string to be added to the default user agent with the `--extra-user-agent` flag.
+This is useful if you want to identify requests made by cloudflare-utils in your Cloudflare logs.
+The final format of the user agent will be `cloudflare-utils/<version> (<extra-user-agent>)`